CarlosCoto/ComputationalPhysics/README.md

 - Integration: Simpson's composite method with Fortran

-- SystemOfEquations: Resolution of system of equations by Gauss-Seidel Method
+- SystemOfEquations: Resolution of system of equations by Gauss-Seidel Method with Fortran